What is our precision medicine service?

 Receive a remote opinion from our experts

 Online Second Opinion is often preferred by families who:

 - do not live in or near Boston

 - are not sure if an in-person evaluation is appropriate

 - have questions about their child’s diagnosis or treatment

 - have a child with complex conditions and are unsure which specialty to schedule with

 As part of the Online Second Opinion, our expert will answer your questions and give recommendations on your diagnosis and/or treatment plan, which may include additional in-person follow-up with a physician and/or care plan suggestions.
-After we receive your child’s medical records, you can expect to receive a remote opinion from our experts within 7 to 10 business days.
-The cost of an online second opinion is $975 for Cancer & Blood Disorder cases and $675 for all other cases.
+After we receive your child’s medical records, we aim to deliver the opinion within seven to 10 business days.
+The cost of an online second opinion is $1,150 for cancer and blood disorder cases, and $850 for all other cases.